 Advanced accounting principles and practices for governmental and nonprofit entities.
 Duplicate credit will not be allowed for ACCT 4510 and ACCT 6510.

-- 6900.
+6900.
 Independent Study (1-3).
 Pr., graduate standing, permission of department head.
 Variable content outside of the classroom setting.
-May be repeated up to 6 hours. - 6950.
-Seminar in Accounting Theory (3).
-Pr., ACCT 3120, graduate standing.
+May be repeated up to 6 hours.